chrislazo22/fitness-app/README.md

 PW: asdfasdf

 ## To Do
-- Add content to homepage (Current workouts, links to supps, etc.)
+x Add content to homepage (Current workouts, links to supps, etc.)
 - Fix keys for workout_plan controller
 - Add set and reps generator
 - Add table to new workout page